gudarzi/SaveHere/README.md

 ## How to run this app

+*There's a demo instance of this app running [here](https://savehere.gudarzi.com), but I just need to fix some [issues](https://github.com/gudarzi/SaveHere/issues) before opening it to the public!*

 To run SaveHere, follow these steps:

 1. Clone the repository from GitHub and navigate into the directory: